 For each KPI, the team established the optimal target ranges in alignment with the oenological objective and compared them with the "as-is" values.
-To better measure the fermentation process

-- 274 performance, the team introduced a specific KPI named Production Lead Time (PLT). - WEP Wine Economics and Policy
+To better measure the fermentation process performance, the team introduced a specific KPI named Production Lead Time (PLT).

 The Measure phase also presented a significant opportunity for brainstorming, during which the team identified and evaluated alternative solutions that could be implemented to improve the current process.
 For instance, cellar and vineyard technicians discussed with the winery manager the possibility of adopting digital technologies to support data collection and monitoring.
-This would potentially reduce the workload, improve the quality of the data collected, and, in turn, more effectively pursue the oenological objective.